SheetJS/sheetjs/README.md

 - `.h` : an HTML rendering of the rich text (if applicable)
 - `.c` : comments associated with the cell
 - `.z` : the number format string associated with the cell (if requested)
+- `.l` : the hyperlink of the cell (.Target holds link, .tooltip is tooltip)

 For dates, `.v` holds the raw date code from the sheet and `.w` holds the text